howdyai/botkit/packages/docs/reference/facebook.md

 <a name="getAPI"></a>
 ### getAPI()
 Get a Facebook API client with the correct credentials based on the page identified in the incoming activity.
-This is used by many internal functions to get access to the Facebook API, and is exposed as `bot.api` on any bot worker instances.
+This is used by many internal functions to get access to the Facebook API, and is exposed as `bot.api` on any BotWorker instances passed into Botkit handler functions.

 **Parameters**